cameraui/docs/admin/users.md

 # Users & roles

-camera.ui supports multiple user accounts, each with a role that decides what they can do.
-Manage them in **Settings → Users** (admins only).
+Every account has a role that decides what it can do.
+Accounts are managed in **Settings → Users** (admins only).

 ## Roles

-There are three roles:

 - **User.** Day-to-day access: the camera list, live view, recordings, Camview, and their own account settings.
 The Cameras page opens as a plain list to tap through to any camera; discovery, adding cameras, and camera settings stay with admins.
 - **Admin.** Everything a user can do, plus managing cameras, plugins, automations, users, and all server settings.